seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ```

 This file looks basically how you would expect it to look!
 You may recall from
-chapter 3 that the kind of shell that we're using is the bash shell.
+Chapter 3 that the kind of shell that we're using is the bash shell.
 Bash
 treats different kinds of data differently, and we'll dive deeper into data
-types in chapter 5.
+types in Chapter 5.
 For now all you need to know is that text data are
 called **strings**.
 A string could be a word, a sentence, a book, or a file or
 folder name.
 One of the most effective ways to search through strings is to use
 **regular expressions**.
 Regular expressions are strings that define patterns